 Internal moderation of ongoing progress takes place termly within the Early Years team.
 Whole school Writing and Mathematics moderation takes place on a termly basis.
-External moderation in the form of evidence trailing takes place in the spring term.
-External Moderation visits led by a County Moderator takes place on a 3 year rolling programme.
-Internal moderation takes place within the Early Years Team and Headteacher before statutory Early Years data is submitted.
+Internal moderation takes place within the Early Years Team and Headteacher before end of year statutory Early Years data is submitted.
+In order to moderate the learning of our EYFS children we meet with other settings in our cluster to monitor writing and other agreed areas of learning.
+This takes place annually.